Happy holidays to those in the Americas and celebrations.

 And what you're going to be looking up is the introduction of a particular idea that leads to statins.

-Okay, this idea is that cholesterol is related to uh diet and that cholesterol is related to heart attacks.
+Okay, this idea is that cholesterol is related to diet and that cholesterol is related to heart attacks.

-You go Look it up, you tell me how many it actually was.
+You go look it up, you tell me how many it actually was.

 And he did a study of, he didn't do any research, he didn't take blood and all of this kind of stuff.